silvanocerza/resume/README.md

 # Resume

-This are the sources for my resume, if are interested you can find it on [here](https://resume.silvanocerza.com).
+These are the sources for my resume, if you are interested you can find it on [here](https://resume.silvanocerza.com).

+It's built with [Next.js](https://nextjs.org) and [Tailwind CSS](https://tailwindcss.com) and deployed on [Netlify](https://netlify.com) as a static site.

 # Building